 Short walks are easier to keep fresh

 The longer your walks go, the more difficult it may be for you to stay motivated and interested.
 You can try tricks like listening to music or audiobooks, but as you start to tire you may feel the urge to cut your walk short.
 By taking shorter walks, you only need to hold your focus for 10-15 minutes.
+Try focusing on a different aspect of walking for each of your short walks.
+You might focus on using your arms in the morning, then focus on your stride on the next.
+This can help you improve your walking form while giving you something to do during your walks.

 Short walks are easier for people with health conditions